Nonlinear methods to quantify Movement Variability in Human-Humanoid Interaction Activities: Methods

 Probabilities are defined as follows: $p_i$ is the probability that $x(n)$ has a value inside the $i$-th bin of the histogram, $p_j$ is the probability that $x(n+\tau)$ has a value inside the $j$-th bin of the histogram and $p_{ij}(\tau)$ the probability that $x(n)$ is in bin $i$ and $x(n+\tau)$ is in bin $j$.
 The AMI is measured in bits (base 2, also called shannons) \cite{kantz2003, nonlinearTseries2016}.
 For small $\tau$, AMI will be large and it will then decrease more or less rapidly.
 As $\tau$ increase and goes to a large limit, $x(n)$ and $x(n+\tau)$ have nothing to do with each other and $p_(ij)$ is factorised as $p_ip_j$ for which AMI is close to zero.
 Then, in order to obtain $\tau_0$, "it has to be found the first minimum of $I(\tau)$ where $x(n+\tau)$ adds maximal information to the knowledge from $x(n)$, or, where the redundancy is the least" \cite{kantz2003}.

 For example, we compute the AMI for two time series: A) the $x$ solution of the Lorenz system, and B) a noise time series using a normal distribution with mean zero and standard deviation equal to one.
-From Fig~\ref{fig:amis}, it can then be concluded that the amount of knowledge for any noise time series is zero for which the first minimum embedding parameter is $\tau_0=1$.
+From Fig~\ref{fig01}(b4, b8), it can then be concluded that the amount of knowledge for any noise time series is zero for which the first minimum embedding parameter is $\tau_0=1$.
 On the contrary, the first minimum of the AMI for the chaotic time series is $\tau_0=17$ which is the value that maximize the independence between $x(n)$ and $x(n+\tau)$ in the reconstructed state space \cite{bradley2015}.
 Similarly as Cao's algorithm negatives, AMI's algorithm is not an exception for negatives, which are worthwhile to mention for further investigations.
 For instance, (i) is not clear why the choose of the first minimum of the AMI is the minimum delay embedding parameter \cite{kantz2003} and (ii) the probability distribution of the AMI function is computed with the use of histograms which depends on a heuristic choice of number of bins for which AMI depends on partitioning \cite{garcia2005e71}.